msemihbulut/seesaw-mechanism/README.md

 └── README.md           # This file
 ```

+## Project Link

+You can click the link to try out the project: https://msemihbulut.github.io/seesaw-mechanism/

 ## Thought Process

 The project was developed incrementally, starting with basic HTML and CSS structure to establish the visual foundation.
 The core physics calculations were implemented next, focusing on torque-based angle computation.
 Once the fundamental mechanics were working, the focus shifted to user experience enhancements: weight preview for better interaction, activity history for tracking actions, and pause/resume functionality for analysis.